I have worked hard to stay fit and understand the complex relationship between aging, nutrition, and exercise.

 If we burn more energy than we take in, we use our extra fat for energy.
-In this way we become more lean by eating less than we need to keep our balance.
+In this way, we become leaner by eating less than we need to keep our balance.
 The body senses the calorie deficit and uses our fat, and sometimes our muscle, to burn to keep us alive.

 So the physics behind fat loss is simple and inescapable: if you eat more calories than you burn, you will slowly gain weight.
 This is the familiar calories-in-calories-out formulation, and I am living proof that it's true.
 With very few exceptions, eating more than you burn will make you fat, and eating less than you burn will make you lean.

-(About those "few exceptions" -- some foods do burn quicker and dirtier than others.
-Simple carbohydrates, which in most diets means white flour and sugar, spike your insulin levels, which can make you add fat disproportionally.
+(About those "few exceptions"—some foods do burn quicker and dirtier than others.
+Simple carbohydrates, which in most diets mean white flour and sugar, spike your insulin levels, which can make you add fat disproportionally.
 But really, if you're serious about getting lean, why are you eating white flour and sugar?
-Eat whole foods like you should, and the equation in always true: more calories than you burn = fat; fewer calories than you burn = lean.)
+Eat whole foods as you should, and the equation is always true: more calories than you burn = fat; fewer calories than you burn = lean.)

 Why Count Calories?